MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 During the trial period, the Azure portal provides a notification on the top right that tells you how many credits are used up and what remains.

-You can search for *subscriptions* in the Azure portal to view subscription information at any time.
+You can also monitor billing by searching for *subscriptions* in the Azure portal to view subscription information at any time.
 The Overview page gives you spending rates, forecasts, and cost management.

 ## Tips for rapid growth and maximum learning